-Historically, our business was not subject to U.S. federal and certain state income taxes.
-However, APAM, which became the general partner of Holdings as part of the IPO Reorganization, is subject to U.S. federal and state income taxation on its allocable portion of the income of Holdings.
-In connection with the IPO, APAM entered into two tax receivable agreements ("TRAs").
-Under the first TRA, APAM generally is required to pay to a private equity fund controlled by Hellman & Friedman LLC 85% of the applicable cash savings, if any, in U.S. federal, state and local income tax that APAM actually realizes (or is deemed to realize in certain circumstance) as a result of (i) the tax attributes of the preferred units APAM acquired in the merger of a wholly owned subsidiary of the private equity fund into APAM as part of the IPO Reorganization, (ii) net operating losses available as a result of the merger and (iii) tax benefits related to imputed interest.
-Under the second TRA, APAM generally is required to pay to current or former limited partners of Holdings 85% of the amount of cash savings, if any, in U.S. federal, state and local income tax that APAM actually realizes (or is deemed to realize in certain circumstances) as a result of (i) certain tax attributes of their partnership units sold to APAM or exchanged (for shares of Class A common stock or convertible preferred stock) and that are created as a result of the sales or exchanges and payments under the TRAs and (ii) tax benefits related to imputed interest.
+In connection with the IPO, we entered into two tax receivable agreements ("TRAs").
+The first TRA generally provides for the payment by us to the pre-H&F Merger shareholder of H&F Corp of 85% of the applicable cash savings, if any, of U.S. federal, state and local income taxes that we actually realize (or are deemed to realize in certain circumstances) as a result of (i) the tax attributes of the preferred units acquired by us in the merger of a wholly owned subsidiary of the private equity fund into us in March 2013, (ii) net operating losses available as a result of the merger, and (iii) tax benefits related to imputed interest.
+The second TRA generally provides for the payment by us to current or former limited partners of Holdings of 85% of the amount of cash savings, if any, of U.S. federal, state and local income taxes that we actually realize (or are deemed to realize in certain circumstances) as a result of (i) certain tax attributes of their partnership units sold to us or exchanged (for shares of Class A common stock, convertible preferred stock or other consideration) and that are created as a result of such sales or exchanges and payments under the TRAs and (ii) tax benefits related to imputed interest.
 Under both agreements, APAM generally will retain the benefit of the remaining 15% of the applicable tax savings.